Anti-concentration is (almost) all you need

+In this paper, we will focus on probability measures $\nu$ that are generated by \emph{local random quantum circuits} (local RQCs).
+These are circuits that are composed of Haar-random 2-local unitaries arranged in a prespecified manner.
+These form a significant subclass for design constructions, with additional applications in many-body physics \cite{nahum_operator_2018,zhou_emergent_2019,hunter-jones_unitary_2019,dalzell_random_2022}.
+Using a mapping to a statistical mechanics model \cite{nahum_operator_2018,hunter-jones_unitary_2019,zhou_emergent_2019}, it was shown in Refs.~\cite{dalzell_random_2022,barak_spoofing_2021} that local random quantum circuits anticoncentrate already at logarithmic depth.

-In the following, we study such 2-designs in the spirit of the statistical mechanics model of \emph{local RQCs} \cite{nahum_operator_2018,zhou_emergent_2019,hunter-jones_unitary_2019,dalzell_random_2022}.
-Here, a local RQC is a circuit which is composed of Haar-random 2-local unitaries arranged in a prespecified manner.
-We will assume the RQC is invariant under local, single-qudit unitaries (LU)--this is simply to avoid technicalities on the support of single instances of the RQCs.
-This is true for many ensembles and can be straightforwardly imposed by a layer of single-qudit gates at the start of the circuit.\\
+We will further assume that the RQC is invariant under local, single-qudit (Clifford) unitaries (LU)--this is simply to avoid technicalities on the support of single instances of the RQCs.
+This is true for many ensembles studied in the literature \cite{brandao2016local,suzuki_more_2024,schuster_random_2025,haah2025efficient} and can be straightforwardly imposed by a layer of single-qudit gates at the start of the circuit.
+We note that our results generalize to more structured RQCs as well, where the local gates are drawn from a gate set instead of Haar-randomly \cite{suzuki_more_2024}.\\

-\paragraph*{State designs.} We show that if a local RQC anti-concentrates, it also forms a relative-error state 2-design:
+\paragraph*{State designs.} We show that if a local RQC anticoncentrates, it also forms a relative-error state 2-design: